Six Mile Run Reformed Church

-The Six Mile Run Reformed Church is in the Six Mile Run section of Franklin Township, Somerset County, New Jersey.
-It takes its name from Six Mile Run, a tributary of the Millstone River that flows through the area.
+The Six Mile Run Reformed Church is located at 3037 New Jersey Route 27 in Franklin Park (formerly known as Six Mile Run) of Franklin Township, Somerset County, New Jersey, United States.
+Built in 1879, it was added to the National Register of Historic Places on December 18, 2009, for its significance in architecture and music.

 History

 The congregation met at the Church of the Three Mile Run, which was built in 1703.

 As the congregation grew, new churches were split off with a portion of the congregation.
 The Six Mile Run congregation emerged in 1710.

 In 1720, Reverend Theodorus Jacobus Frelinghuysen became the permanent pastor.
 He was sent from Holland to take charge of the Dutch churches of Middlesex, Somerset, and Hunterdon counties.

 The first building on the present site was built in 1745.

 The first building was replaced by a new building in 1766 and was later replaced in 1817 by a third structure on the same site.
 The current building replaced the 1817 church that was destroyed by fire on January 7, 1879.
 Within a year the current building was erected and dedicated.